Mobius (TV series): Reception

 In 2025, Mobius was acclaimed for integrating crime solving with a distinctive sci-fi premise and delivering an intense mystery.
 Its innovative use of 'Time-space Weapons' for both law enforcement and criminals marked a notable advancement in suspense dramas.
 It was a trending Netflix show, ranking 2nd in Taiwan, Hong Kong, Macao, and Singapore; 5th in Vietnam and Thailand; 7th in the Philippines, Malaysia and Japan; and 9th in South Korea and Indonesia.

 Bai Jingting’s intense portrayal of the detective and the unrevealed role of Song Yang sparked curiosity.
 The series held 7.5 ratings on Douban from 60,000 viewers in two weeks.
-It topped iQIYI 'Hit Dramas Ranking', and 'Top 10 Popular TV Series' list; it ranked 1st on 'Satellite TV Dramas Ranking' earning 2.15% viewership ratings.
+It topped iQIYI 'Hit Dramas Ranking', 'Top 5 Popular TV Series' list; and ranked 1st on 'Satellite TV Dramas Ranking' earning 2.15% viewership ratings.

 Critics reviews

 Gulf News praises stating that "Mobius is smart, stylish and savage.
 It twists into a perfect loop of crime, conspiracy and chaos.
 Bai Jingting carries the show, the time-loop mechanic stays fresh with clever variations, and the Cantonese Mandarin mix is a refreshing bonus".
 India Forums stated that "Mobius is worth a watch for viewers seeking drama with time loop concept.
 Blending sci-fi thriller and crime, it features engaging storytelling, solid performances, sleek action, comedy and suspense".

 Netflix Junkie stated that "Mobius delivers a mind bending, edge of your seat thriller that keeps Netflix viewers captivated from start to finish, with its cyclical time twists and ever escalating suspense".
 Midgard Times rated 8/10 stating that "Mobius is an interesting time loop drama.
 The plot is unique, progresses efficiently through each loop, and features plenty of engaging action.